jantursky/orderlord-help-caller-id/docs/timeline-section/how-to-use.md

 1. **Menu icon** - opening the menu with all application sections
 1. **Name of the section** - Caller ID section is the default one, but you could select another section through **Menu icon**
 1. **Internet connection indicator** - <span class="text-green-200">**the green circle**</span> is indicating, that the network is stable and the application is successfully connected to the server. <span class="text-red-200">**The red circle**</span> will display, once the internet is not available.
+1. **Number of results** - the number of results, which are displaying in the list
 1. **Date of data** - selected date, for which the events are displaying.
 The current date is the default one.
 1. **Search by the phrase** - the user could dynamically search through by typing the text, list of results will be automatically filtered
 1. **Filter by type** - if the user wants to filter the events by specific type, then use this filtering